HitamYadav/WickedWerewolf/README.txt

 The game starts with you, the user as the main character, beginning at the beginning of the street.

-Acceptable commands: Straight, Left, and Right
+Acceptable commands: Inventory, Straight, Left, and Right

 The correct order for winning the game is:
 1. Go left and get the food and water.